-Daniel Gutierrez is an Assistant Professor in the Counselor Education program at William & Mary, the coordinator of the addictions emphasis for the Clinical Mental Health Counseling program, and the faculty director of the New Leaf Clinic.
+Daniel Gutierrez is an associate professor in the Counselor Education program at William & Mary, the Co-Director of the Thrive Research and Intervention Center, and the coordinator of the addictions emphasis for the Clinical Mental Health Counseling program.
 He is also a Licensed Professional Counselor and a Certified Substance Abuse Counselor.

 Ph.D. in Counselor Education, University of Central Florida, 2014